beginner-corp/learn.begin.com/src/md/basic/frontend/ssg.md

 ```
 > Note: We opt out of loading `index.html` by setting `ARC_STATIC_SPA=false` in the sandbox in one of the npm start scripts.

-4. Add an `.eleventy.js` configuration file to enable syntax highlighting and to set the source directory to `src/md`.
+4. Add an `.eleventy.js` configuration file to the root of your project to enable syntax highlighting and to set the source directory to `src/md`.

 ```javascript
 let syntaxHighlight = require("@11ty/eleventy-plugin-syntaxhighlight");